The Frequently Asked Questions below may help answer some of your legal questions.

 You may not qualify for legal representation under LAA eligibility guidelines.
 This could be due to the nature of your legal issue or your financial situation.
 If you believe an error was made in refusing to provide you with a lawyer, you may request the decision be reviewed.

-Please visit the Denied/Cancelled Representation page of our website for more detailed information.
+Denied/Cancelled Representation page of our website for more detailed information.

 Yes, you may apply for coverage on a new legal issue even if you have an outstanding Legal Aid Alberta bill from a previous matter.
 Your payment arrangements will be discussed each time you apply to Legal Aid Alberta.